Reviewing Your ASC's 2023 Performance: 10 Areas of Focus

-ASCs should ensure all planned chargemaster increases occurred.
+Ensure all planned chargemaster increases occurred.
 This is sometimes an overlooked activity.
-When adjusting your chargemaster, always stay within the allowance per your contract, which is usually a 3%-5% annual increase.
-Although such an increase may not affect a lot of your contracts, it will for any that pay based off a percentage of charges.
-Failing to implement those increases will lead to lost revenue.
+When adjusting your chargemaster, stay within the allowance per your contract, which is usually a 3%-5% annual increase.
+Although this increase may not affect many of your contracts, it will for any paying based off a percentage of charges.
+Failing to implement increases will lose revenue.

-It's always a good idea to look at your managed care contracts at the end of the year.
-One area to pay close attention to concerns when contracts renew in the upcoming year.
-If you intend to renegotiate your contracts, build in adequate time to prepare for and engage in the renegotiations.
+It's a best practice for ASCs to examine their managed care contracts at the conclusion of a year.
+When reviewing contracts, one area to pay close attention to is the contract renewal date in the upcoming year.
+If you intend to renegotiate your contracts, build in time to adequately prepare for and engage in the renegotiations.
 Beginning your preparation as far as six months in advance is worthwhile.

 3. New specialties/procedures

-When evaluating your contracts, other areas to focus on concern whether you have coverage — and appropriate coverage at that — for any specialties or procedures you added during the previous year.
+When evaluating your contracts, other areas to focus on concern whether you have appropriate coverage for specialties or procedures added during the previous year.
 This information is critical during renegotiations and new contract negotiations.

 4. Payer mix

-How did your payer mix change in 2022?
+Did your payer mix change in 2023?
 Was there an increase in out-of-network cases?
 A spike in commercial cases?
 An increase in managed care cases?
-Digging into your payer mix should help determine whether you need to take any number of steps, including modifying the types of cases performed in your ASC, focusing more on specific case/payer types, and beginning negotiations with a payer.
+Examining your payer mix should empower you to take any number of steps, including modifying the types of cases performed in your ASC, focusing more on specific case/payer types, and starting negotiations with a payer.

 5. Case volume

-When reviewing year-over-year changes, always look at case volume.
-If your case volume increased, that's likely good news, but it also raises questions.
-If you're performing your ASC billing in-house, how are your staffing levels?
-Are you appropriately staffed or contracted with an ASC billing company like Surgical Notes to support this increase that occurred throughout the year and your case volume projections for the upcoming year?
+When reviewing year-over-year changes, look at case volume.
+If your volume increased, that's likely good news, but it also raises questions.
+If you're performing billing in-house, how are your staffing levels?
+Are you appropriately staffed or contracted with an ASC billing company like Surgical Notes to support this increase and case volume projections for the upcoming year?

 On the other hand, if case volume decreased, where and why?
 Is it decreasing because you lost a provider?
 Is it declining because you're not getting as many referrals?
-There must be an explanation as to why your case volume was down.
-Determine the cause(s) and what you need to do to get that volume back up … assuming the high-volume cases are profitable.
-What do I mean?
+Is it declining because you replaced high-volume procedures with low-volume procedures?
+Determine the cause(s) for your volume decline and what you need to do to get that volume back up … assuming the high-volume cases are profitable.
+Why do I say assuming?
 Read on.

 6. Payer and specialty influence on volume